patrickryanwijaya/TTGO-TCALL-GPS-/README.md

-# mongoose-os-ttgo-t-call-mdash
+# mongoose-os-ttgo-t-call-GPS
-This Ripo have Mongoose OS firmware for TTGO T-Call also mDash Support
+Trying to use Mongoose OS for TTGO TCALL GPS TRACKING